Gay Women's Alternative: Organizational structure: Incorporation

 On July 21, 1981, the GWA board members incorporated GWA, making it GWA, DC, Inc., an organization organized exclusively for educational purposes.
 The incorporation ensured that the organization would thrive as members left and new leaders emerged.
 As an Incorporation, GWA operations were overseen by the monthly meeting of twelve board of directors.
 Each director served a two-year term, and new directors were elected by interview in June of each year, with six members rotating each year.
 The bylaws prohibit reelection in order to ensure that new ideas, from different women, are incorporated into the expertise of the GWA.
 The day-to-day activities of the GWA were run by officers organized into six subcommittees: (i) programming, (ii) administration, (iii) logistics, (iv) publicity/community, (v) outreach, and (iv) volunteer coordination.
-Other women apart of the community helped support GWA, DC, Inc. by volunteering their time on various GWA events, such as Gay Pride and annual dance planning.
+Other women apart from the community helped support GWA, DC, Inc. by volunteering their time on various GWA events, such as Gay Pride and annual dance planning.
 The officers, directors, and volunteers did not receive compensation for their services at the GWA.